mariuzka/pop2net/paper/paper.md

 We acknowledge the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation under the DFG reference number UP 31/1) for the Stuttgart Research Focus Interchange Forum for Reflecting on Intelligent Systems (IRIS).

+We thank Maximilian Richter for his valuable contribution to the package.

 # References